anngroong/podcasts/content/episode/275-tevan-poghosyan-unsc-meeting-artsakh-karabakh-internal-developments-yerevan-elections.md

 * **Hovik**: The essence and beauty of the Armenian Declaration of Independence, August 23.

 Alright, we’ll leave it there for today!
 Thank you everyone!

+# Wrap-up

+We hope you found our [Week in Review](https://podcasts.groong.org/) helpful.
+We invite your feedback and your suggestions, you can [find us](https://linktr.ee/groong) on most social media and podcast platforms.
+Thanks to Laura Osborn for the music on our podcasts.